High Stability Mechanical Frequency Sensing beyond the Linear Regime

-Fig.~\ref{Fig: Subtracted ADevs with Theory}(a) shows the single-mode Allan deviations, for modes $a$ and $b$, $\sigma_{y_a}$ and $\sigma_{y_b}$, and the corresponding $\sigsub$, for a low drive of $A_{0,a} = 1.4$ nm, $A_{0,b} = 0.71$ nm.
+Fig.~\ref{Fig: Subtracted ADevs with Theory}(a) shows the single-mode Allan deviations for modes $a$ and $b$, $\sigma_{y_a}$ and $\sigma_{y_b}$, and the corresponding $\sigsub$, for a low drive of $A_{0,a} = 1.4$ nm, $A_{0,b} = 0.71$ nm.
 Clearly, $\sigma_{y_a}$ and $\sigma_{y_b}$ are dominated by $\fdrift$ at long times.
-However, the drifts are fractionally correlated and are subtracted out well (dark green solid line).
-The dotted line shows the thermomechanical limit, calculated directly from Eq.~\ref{Eq: Thermomech limit}, of the two modes added in quadrature, and assuming room temperature.
-When operating firmly in the linear regime, $\sigsub$ reaches this limit over long times.
-The short-time behavior of the data is indicative of our closed-loop operation and the chosen PLL parameters.
+However, the drifts are fractionally correlated and are well subtracted (purple solid line) (S.3).
+The dotted line shows the thermomechanical limit, calculated from Eq.~\ref{Eq: Thermomech limit}, of the two modes added in quadrature, assuming room temperature.
+When operating firmly in the regime, $\sigsub$ reaches this limit up to $\tau \sim 10$ s.